GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The authors insist that, contrary to vision-based systems, sound source localization does not necessitate any movement from the robot.
 This property helps with robot acceptance from humans.
 Argentieri et al. @argentieri_survey_2015 provide an in-depth review of the state of the art as of 2014.
-Naturally, their survey has not discussed more recent works applying modern deep learning-based techniques.
+Naturally, their survey has not discussed more recent works applying modern deep-learning-based techniques.
 For instance, Nguyen et al. @nguyen_autonomous_2018 designed a neural network to map audio features recorded by a binaural humanoid robot to the relative source direction.
 The model is trained in a supervised fashion using white noise.
 It is then tested in a realistic setup where the task is to localize speech sources.